Updated February 10, 2021 with the latest forgiveness guidance and applications.

 - The lender has up to 60 days to respond to your request for forgiveness, and ideally agrees and the balance is forgiven.

-- Any balance not forgiven will become a loan at 1% for up to 2 years.
-(5 years for loans made on or after June 5, 2020).
+- Any balance not forgiven will become a loan at 1% for 5 years (or 2 years for loans made before June 5, 2020).

 We’ll go into more details in this article.